yrdsb-peths/final-project-greenfoot-teamg/README.md

 # Known Issues
 - Greenfoot might not be able to read "EnemySpaceShip0", in the case this error occurs, copy the suggestion by Greenfoot and replace the image in the SimpleEnemy class.
+- There are some bugs with the pause screen, try to use it sparingly